biologist79/ESPuino/README.md

 Webgui: action ok:
 <img src="https://raw.githubusercontent.com/biologist79/ESPuino/master/pictures/Mgmt_GUI_action_ok.jpg" width="300">

 Please note: as you apply a RFID-tag to the RFID-reader, the corresponding ID is pushed to the GUI.
 So there's no need to enter such IDs manually (unless you want to).
-Filepath can be filled out by selecting a file/directory in the tree.
+Filepath is filled out automatically by selecting a file/directory in the filebrowser.

 ## Interacting with ESPuino
 ### Playmodes